open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 target outside the sphere), the magic of the item ceases to be suppressed as soon as it exits.

-***Magical Travel.*** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such magical travel.
-A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the *rope trick* spell, temporarily closes while in the sphere.
+Magical Travel.
+Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such magical travel.
+A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the rope trick spell, temporarily closes while in the sphere.

-***Creatures and Objects.*** A creature or object summoned or created by magic temporarily winks out of existence in the sphere.
+Creatures and Objects.
+A creature or object summoned or created by magic temporarily winks out of existence in the sphere.
 Such a creature instantly reappears once the space the creature occupied is no longer within the sphere.

-> ***Dispel Magic.*** Spells and magical effects such as *dispel magic*
-> have no effect on the sphere.
-Likewise, the spheres created by
+Dispel Magic.
+Spells and magical effects such as dispel magic have no effect on the sphere.
-> different *antimagic field* spells don’t nullify each other.
+Likewise, the spheres created by different antimagic field spells don’t nullify each other.

-#### \
-Antipathy/Sympathy
+#### Antipathy/Sympathy

-> *8th-­level enchantment*
->
+##### 8th level enchantment

-> **Casting Time:** 1 hour
+**Casting Time:** 1 hour

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S, M (either a lump of alum soaked in vinegar for
-> the *antipathy* effect or a drop of honey for the *sympathy* effect)
+**Components:** V, S, M (either a lump of alum soaked in vinegar for the antipathy effect or a drop of honey for the sympathy effect)

->
-> **Duration:** 10 days
+**Duration:** 10 days

 This spell attracts or repels creatures of your choice.
-You target something within range, either a Huge or smaller object or creature or an area that is no larger than a 200-­foot cube.
+You target something within range, either a Huge or smaller object or creature or an area that is no larger than a 200 foot cube.
 Then specify a kind of intelligent creature, such as red dragons, goblins, or vampires.
 You invest the target with an aura that either attracts or repels the specified creatures for the duration.
 Choose antipathy or sympathy as the aura’s effect.

-***Antipathy.*** The enchantment causes creatures of the kind you designated to feel an intense urge to leave the area and avoid the target.
+Antipathy.
+The enchantment causes creatures of the kind you designated to feel an intense urge to leave the area and avoid the target.
 When such a creature can see the target or comes within 60 feet of it, the creature must succeed on a Wisdom saving throw or become frightened.
 The creature remains frightened while it can see the target